orp0n/Array-and-String-Operations/README.md

 Structure Tasks:
 15. Write an array of structures to store and view information of 10 students or more (Name, ID, CGPA, Age, Courses) and Calculate the total CGPA of all students.

+Run Problem
+rename it and remove the dot(.).